diegomacario/Teapong/README.md

 The following sources of information are the ones that helped me the most while working on this game:

-- The external libraries I used are presented with excellent clarity in [this](https://learnopengl.com/) page.
 - The design pattern I used for game state management was inspired by [this](http://www.ai-junkie.com/architecture/state_driven/tut_state1.html) article.